Cassandra Hunter PgDip Msc Counselling & Psychotherapy Reg'MBACP (Accred')

-Returning to Scotland and to my studies I undertook an Msc in Integrative Psychotherapy.
+Returning to Scotland and to my studies I completed my Msc in Integrative Psychotherapy.

 Since then I have been working in both the private and charitable sectors, focusing on trauma work, addictions, relationship issues, depression, anxiety and bereavement amongst others.

 I am an accredited member of the British Association of Counselling & Psychotherapy (BACP) and am currently studying to become a qualified clinical supervisor.